LincaMarius/ISAP-1_Block_Diagram/README.md

 | IN       | 1101   | Loads the numeric value given by an input port into the Accumulator           |
 | OUT      | 1110   | Load Accumulator data into Output device                                      |
 | HLT      | 1111   | Stop processing                                                               |

+## Improving the system design by adding the Interrupt System
+Since we have an Input-Output subsystem, it is necessary to determine the state of an input-output device to know if it can transmit or receive data.

+For this purpose, the interruption mechanism or the pooling method can be used.

+The interrupt system requires dedicated hardware for this purpose.
+When an event occurs, the running program is interrupted and a routine is called that handles the interruption, from which the original program is returned.

+This system requires the presence of the stack because subroutines are called.

+The pooling method consists of querying each input/output device regarding its availability to transmit or receive data.
+This query must be done cyclically by the main program.

+Usually, a register of the input-output device is read where a bit called READY is tested.

+The presence of this Status Register for each input-output device in addition to the data one will halve the number of such devices that can be used in the ISAP-1 computer from 16 to a maximum of 8 and complicates the implementation of these devices.

+I decided to implement this mechanism differently by introducing a control signal called INT.
+This is an input signal for the CPU.

+Any input-output device can connect to this signal.
+It is of the open-collector or open-drain type.

+Any input-output device can activate the INT signal only if it is accessed by the presence on the address bus of the address established for it.

+The INT signal is connected to the Flag selection multiplexer and is treated by the CPU as a Flag.

+To allow working with input-output devices that do not act on the INT control signal, I have provided two new instructions for enabling and disabling interrupts.
+For this purpose, a flip-flop is set or reset whose output is ORed with the INT signal.